 If the host record is not

-@, an AAAA record conflicts with an NS, CNAME, or URL record if they have the same host record and resolution line.
+@, an AAAA record conflicts with an NS, CNAME, ALIAS, or URL record if they have the same host record and resolution line.
 If a conflict is reported when you add an AAAA record, you can resolve the conflict by deleting the conflicting record or modifying the host record.
-For more information, see DNS Record Conflict Rules.
+For more information, see DNS record conflict rules.

-On the Alibaba Cloud DNS - Public Zone page, click the target domain name to navigate to the Settings page.
+On the Alibaba Cloud DNS - Public DNS page, click the target domain name to go to the Settings page.

 Description